 With every step, we take our body encounters impact forces ranging from 1 – 1.5x our body weight (walking) to 3 – 4x our body weight (running)

 These impact forces are designed to provide the kinetic energy to walk, run, dance etc.

 Step 2 – Perception of Impact Forces

-Our body perceives these impact forces as vibrations – vibrations which are initially detected through the skin on the bottom of the foot.
-All vibrations (like a tuning fork) is set to different frequencies with walking impact forces being 15 – 20 Hz.
+Our body perceives these impact forces as vibrations – vibrations that are initially detected through the skin on the bottom of the foot.
+All vibrations (like a tuning fork) are set to different frequencies with walking impact forces being 15 – 20 Hz.